Minister announces €1million funding for small local mental health services

 The Minister for Mental Health and Older People has launched a €1million fund for small local groups delivering mental health services across the country.

-The funding, announced by Minister Mary Butler today (Thursday January 27), is part of a €10million once-off allocation of mental health supports promised on Budget Day.
+The funding, announced by Minister Mary Butler this week, is part of a €10million once-off allocation of mental health supports promised on Budget Day.

 It's hoped the funding will help support the work of local groups delivering "vital" mental health services in Ireland.